vppiet/PWWWO-GW01-Product_Inventory_Manager/README.md

 - list all data objects
 - update a data object
 - remove a data object
-- access web application via a REST API
+- access web application via a REST API (not implemented)

 This repository contains an implemented web application for a groupwork assignment of the course Palvelinpuolen WWW-ohjelmointi in Turku University of Applied Sciences.